caoluyennguyen/QuanLyPhongKham/readme.md

 ## About QuanLyPhongKham

 Clinic manager (private clinic) is project for subject "Introduction to Software Engineering" of our group (class SE104.I22 - University of Information Technology (UIT)).
-Clinic manager is a software which is used for clinic to manage the patient information and daily medicine unit,....
-There are some feature of this:
+Clinic manager is a software which is used for clinic to manage the patient information, daily medicine unit, etc. There are some feature of this:
 - Manage patient informations (list of patient; add, delete or change patient information).
 - Manage the prescription (list of prescription; add, delete or change prescription information).
 - Show and export medicine invoice.